I-mm/CW4_online_quiz/README.md

 - All codes are available on https://github.com/I-mm/OnlineExam

-- Meanwhile, it is also deployed on a server provided by [Aliyun](https://cn.aliyun.com/), and you can access this system on http://www.youhear.me:8080/ (Or directly IP address: http://39.105.165.114:8080/). *(**Note:** The server will expire at the end of Jan, 2019, and the domain name is provided in the GitHub Student Developer Pack which will also expire at Mar, 2019, so it may be not available after that time.)*
+- Meanwhile, it is also deployed on a server provided by [Aliyun](https://cn.aliyun.com/), and you can access this system on http://www.youhear.me:8080/ (Or directly IP address: http://39.105.165.114:8080/). *(**Note:** The server will expire at the end of Jan, 2019, and the domain name provided in the GitHub Student Developer Pack will also expire at Mar, 2019, so it may be not available after that time.)*

   <br>

 ## Configuration

 - Server: 1 Intel(R) Xeon(R) CPU E5-2682 v4 @ 2.50GHz, RAM 2GB, Ubuntu 16.04
-- Container: Apache Tomcat
+- Container: Apache Tomcat 9.0.13
-- Database: MySQL
+- Database: MySQL Ver 14.14 Distrib 5.7.24, for Linux (x86_64) using  EditLine wrapper

 <br>